Galser/tf-github-kitchen/README.md

 # To do
-- [ ] put basic instructions in readme
-- [ ] prepare Ruby and KitchenCI env
 - [ ] create Kitchen test
 - [ ] run and tune Kitchen test
 - [ ] update readme